Squarific/Steve-Client/README.md

 Steve-Client
 ============

-The repository for the Steve html5 colabration tool client.
+The repository for the Steve html5 collaboration tool client.